 4. Will I lose my license?

-People arrested for DUID in Nevada can usually continue driving until the blood test results come back positive, which may take weeks.
-When defendants receive the DMV’s notice in the mail, they should ask their attorney right away to request a hearing to contest the suspension.
+If you are arrested for DUID in Nevada, you can usually continue driving until the blood test results return positive, which may take weeks.
+When you receive the DMV’s notice of suspension in the mail, you should tell us right away so we can request a hearing to contest the suspension.

-Defendants can then continue to keep driving until if and when the DMV hearing judge finds against the defendant.
-If defendants do not request a hearing, the license suspension will begin on the date specified in the DMV letter – usually within seven days.
+You can then continue to keep driving until if and when the DMV hearing judge finds against you.
+If you do not request a hearing, your license suspension will begin on the date specified in the DMV letter – usually within seven days.

 First offense (within 7 years) | 185 days, though it may be possible to continue driving immediately with an ignition interlock device. |